opentok/opentok-ios-sdk-samples-swift/README.md

 sourcing video frames from the device camera in and out of OpenTok, via the OTPublisherKit and OTSubscriberKit interfaces.

-**Live-Photo-Capture** -- This project extends the video capture module implemented in project 2, and demonstrates how the AVFoundation media capture APIs can be used to simultaneously stream video and capture high-resolution photos from the same camera.
+**Live Photo Capture** -- This project extends the video capture module implemented in project 2, and demonstrates how the AVFoundation media capture APIs can be used to simultaneously stream video and capture high-resolution photos from the same camera.

-**Screen-Sharing** -- This project demonstrates how to use a custom video capturer to publish a stream that uses a UI view (instead of a camera) as the video source.
+**Screen Sharing** -- This project demonstrates how to use a custom video capturer to publish a stream that uses a UI view (instead of a camera) as the video source.

-**Simple-Multiparty** -- This project demonstrates how to use the OpenTok iOS SDK for a multi-party call.
+**Simple Multiparty** -- This project demonstrates how to use the OpenTok iOS SDK for a multi-party call.
 The application publishes audio/video from an iOS device and can connect to multiple subscribers.
 However it shows only one subscriber video at a time due to CPU limitations on iOS devices.